Why Britain loves the NHS so much

 In Britain, there were similar messages – but with one big difference.
 Our public information had an extra priority… ‘Protect the NHS.’

 The NHS (National Health Service) was founded in 1948 though liberal and socialist ideals, not just for treating illness, but also promoting good health.
 It has survived and developed despite many different governments.
 For British people it is a symbol of all that is best about our country – a sort of generous national auntie.
 With its free healthcare based on need (not the ability to pay), the NHS represents kindness, reliability and protection.
-For many, it is more important than the Queen.
+For many, it is more important than the royal family.

 But with coronavirus cases rising fast, there was a risk that the NHS would not be able to cope.
 And it was interesting that even the right-wing Conservative government wanted to ensure its survival.